xTeare/GrimToolsBuff/README.md

 Adds the posibility to apply some changes to the Item Database and Worldmap of www.grimtools.com

 # Usage
-Just download the sourcecode, open your Browser's Extensions page, enable Developer mode and load the root folder of GrimToolsBuff.
+Just download the sourcecode, open your Browser's Extensions page, enable Developer mode and click on `load unpackaged` the root folder of GrimToolsBuff.

 # Features
 ## Chip Search